ManagedBass/ManagedBass/README.md

 * Download the BASS libraries from http://un4seen.com and place them in Build Output Directory.

 ## Supported Frameworks and Platforms
-Our goal is to support all platforms and frameworks that Un4seen Bass supports.
+Our goal is to support all platforms that Un4seen Bass supports.
 The nuget package contains support for the following targets:
 - .NET Framework 4.5+
+- .NET Standard 2.0+
 - .NET 8.0+
-- .NET Standard 2.0+
-- Xamarin.iOS**

 with the following platforms:
 - Windows